GLOBAL MARKETS-Wall Street slides, dollar gains on sterling and yen | Headlines

 GLOBAL MARKETS-Wall Street slides, dollar gains on sterling and yen

-Wall Street stocks went into reverse after initially gaining at Friday's open, while the dollar was rising in a volatile session as investors digested Russia' suggestion that it would ease attacks against Ukraine, the British prime minister's firing of her finance minister and the start of U.S. earnings season.

-Wall Street stocks went into reverse after initially gaining at Friday's open, while the dollar was rising in a volatile session as investors digested Russia' suggestion that it would ease attacks against Ukraine, the British prime minister's firing of her finance minister and the start of U.S. earnings season.
-Sterling fell sharply against the greenback after British Prime Minister Liz Truss fired finance chief Kwasi Kwarteng and scrapped parts of their economic package, which had caused an uproar in financial markets.
+Wall Street stocks closed sharply lower on Friday as investors worried about inflation and rising interest rates while the dollar rose against the yen and sterling after the British prime minister's firing of her finance minister.
+Sterling fell sharply after Britain's Liz Truss fired finance chief Kwasi Kwarteng and scrapped parts of their economic package, which had caused an uproar in financial markets.
 The dollar also kept rising against Japan's beleaguered yen, hitting a fresh 32-year peak of 148.86.

-Oil settled sharply lower as recession concerns translated to worries about demand and the potential for easing tensions between Russia and Ukraine added pressure.
-After escalating attacks on Ukraine in recent days, Russian President Vladimir Putin said his call-up of Russian reservists would end soon with no plans for a further mobilization and no need for massive new strikes on Ukraine.

 ALSO READ